dvanic/blogdown/content/posts/2021-04-09-redcap-api-crossplatform.md

 ```

 I hope this is helpful for others who use REDCap on Windows, or who need to write code that works across all of the major operating system platforms!

+[^1]: Yes, we could have used the `curl::curl_fetch_disk()` command to download the file to disk, which seems to work a lot better and actually save the file as a non-binary .csv file.
+However, for this particular project, I'm doing a lot of data cleaning *before* I write the output to disk, and I'd rather not store two copies of the same scrape.